-“With a wide range of solutions as well as established and completely new special topics, Formnext 2019 once again represents the global benchmark for additive manufacturing and modern industrial productio,” commented Sascha Wenzler, Vice President of Formnext; indeed, Formnext showcases the diverse world of additive manufacturing and AM processes, from software to pre-processing, post-processing and surface finishing, including quality assurance.
+“With a wide range of solutions as well as established and completely new special topics, Formnext 2019 once again represents the global benchmark for additive manufacturing and modern industrial productio,” commented Sascha Wenzler, Vice President of Formnext; indeed, Formnext has showcased the diverse world of additive manufacturing and AM processes, from software to pre-processing, post-processing and surface finishing, including quality assurance.

 Thanks to the expansion of our in-house department, which now features three 5 Axis GF Mikron MILL CNC machining centers with robotized island and one Mikron MILL P800 U D, Zare can combine 3D printing and CNC machines, offering the shortest time to market and the shortest and easiest supply chain possible.
 With Additive Integration we can make the most of additive technologies to produce lighter components with greater performances and combine them with CNC machining through high-performance machine tools, thus obtaining the quality and the accuracy required by the most critical sectors.